 5 Benefits of a Healing Diet:

+A healing diet is one of the best things you can do to improve your overall health.
 One of the major lifestyle influences that we control to impact our risk of developing chronic disease is the food we consume.
 Countries with poor dietary habits have higher morbidity and mortality rates.
 These deaths are linked to the higher prevalence of stroke, diabetes, specific cancer types, heart disease, dental diseases and kidney failure amongst many more deteriorating health conditions (1).

 Food provides biological information to all the cells and cellular DNA of our body.
 Focusing on an anti-inflammatory nutrition plan using nutrient dense foods from nature will help you improve your health and overcome chronic health conditions.
 This article will teach you the 5 benefits of a healing diet and how to put it into action.
 We also have a specific healing diet food plan PDF at the very bottom that you can download.

-1) Reduces Inflammation:
+1) Healing Diet Reduces Inflammation:

 Inflammation is a biological sign that the body is working to heal itself from destructive stimuli.
 The presence of an infection caused by a pathogenic invader such as a virus or bacterium can cause inflammation as well as a variety of stressors that create irritation.
 Chronic inflammation weakens the immune response and is a major factor that contributes to the development of pathological diseases like cancer, heart disease, Crohn’s disease and rheumatoid arthritis.